> Academics > Course

 MAPD 5305 (3-3-0) Introduction to Leadership Studies (S-L)

 This course will be a survey of the key components of effective servant leadership within the context of the Christian value system.
 It will include studies of leadership theories, ethics, values, attitudes, character development, leadership behavior, and the role of power and influence.
 Special emphasis will be placed on developing the skills necessary for effective servant leadership.
 This course contains a field-based service-learning component.
-Online.
+Fall, Spring, Summer, Online.

 MAPD 5310 (3-3-0) Coaching Theories and Methods

 Students will learn the key concepts, theories, models, and eleven core competencies as defined by the International Coaching Federation.
 This course will explore the philosophical and biblical foundations of coaching as a human developmental methodology and its potential as a career option.
 The basic structure and techniques of interviewing and listening will be introduced and practiced.
 Instruction is largely experiential and is designed to engage students with little or no experience in counseling or coaching as well as experienced practitioners.
-Fall, Spring, Online.
+Fall.

 MAPD 5350 (3-3-0) World Views: Human Beliefs/Human Actions (S-L)

 An introduction to the concept and structure of "world views" and an exploration of various world view alternatives, especially the Judeo-Christian perspective.
 World views will be examined in recent history (the pre-Modern, Modern, and post-Modern periods) followed by an extensive discussion of the Christian world view focusing on its theological, epistemological, Biblical, philosophical, and practical aspects in the context of the post-Modern world.
 This course contains a field-based service-learning component.
-Fall, Spring, Summer.
+Fall, Spring, Summer, Online.

 MAPD 6311 (3-3-0) Developing Coaching Skills